-A mobile phone is one of the most expensive things you’ll carry around with you, and probably the most expensive thing.
-Most retailers offer mobile phone handset insurance for a fixed cost each month, but before you invest, be sure of the following:
+Mobiles are one of the most expensive things you’ll carry around with you, and probably the most expensive thing.
+Most retailers offer mobile handset insurance for a fixed cost each month, but before you invest, be sure of the following:

 - Is there a hefty excess to pay when claiming?
 It needs to be affordable